 - Click on Manage Exceptions and make sure SalesLoft is labeled as allowed.

-If you run into any technical problems with the dialer, check out our Dialer Troubleshooting Guide - Microphone for more help.
+If you run into any technical problems with the Dialer, check out our Microphones and Headsets article for more help.